Disneyland Magic Key renewals begin Thursday, new pass announced

 Existing Magic Key passholders can renew by visiting Disneyland.com/Magic-Key on Thursday, Aug.
 18. Disneyland said renewals will begin “no earlier than 9 a.m.” on Thursday.

-The parks, along with the Downtown Disney District, will transform into “the Merriest Place on Earth” beginning on Nov.
+The parks along with the Downtown Disney District, meanwhile, will soon undertake holiday celebrations and transform into “the Merriest Place on Earth” beginning on Nov.
 11 and ending on Jan.
 8, 2023.

 Over at Disneyland, the iconic 60-foot-tall tree will be up on Main Street, U.S.A., and a winter theme will take over Sleeping Beauty’s Castle.

-Characters from “Frozen” will appear in “A Christmas Fantasy,” a parade held on Main Street during the day throughout the season aims to inspire and wow parkgoers, while the “Believe… in Holiday Magic,” a fireworks show featuring “snowfall” and projections on the buildings along Main Street, will take place at night.
+Characters from “Frozen” will appear in “A Christmas Fantasy,” a daytime parade held on Main Street throughout the season, while the “Believe… in Holiday Magic” fireworks show will feature “snowfall” and projections on the buildings along Main Street at night.

 “It’s a Small World Holiday” and “Haunted Mansion Holiday” will also return on Nov.
 11.